LuckyCurve/lucky-cli/README.md

-## Lucky Command Line Utility
+# Lucky Command Line Utility

+## 1 installation
+execute: `cargo run --path ./` to install this CLI

+## 2 usage
-usage: `cargo run -- help` to see the usage
+execute: `lucky -- help` to see the usage